Weft and Warp ( a documentary by Jean Claire Dy/work-in-progress)

 Directors: Jean Claire Dy, Manuel Domes

 The influx of Christian settlers, like Norma Limoso, was one of the key reasons for the rebels to take up arms.
-Ilonggos from Panay in particular have been associated with landgrabbing and violence perpetrated against Muslims by vigilante groups such as the ilaga.
-At the outbreak of the war, believing her husband dead after an encounter, Norma gave birth to her first daughter back in her hometown Iloilo, where she later re-married.
+Ilonggos from Panay in particular have been associated with land grabbing and violence perpetrated against Muslims by vigilante groups such as the ilaga.
+At the outbreak of the war, believing her husband died after an encounter, Norma gave birth to her first daughter back in her hometown Iloilo, where she later re-married.
 Years after, a knock on her door brought the Memory of Empire back into her life.